 We encourage you to study these class descriptions to help you find the class that is best for you.
 However, if at any time you feel your selected class does not meet your needs, you are welcome to switch to any other class.

 All hardingfele classes are taught in the traditional manner by ear; students are allowed and encouraged to use audio recording equipment in the classes.
 Upon registration, students are given access to the private HFAA Members website (www.hfaamembers.org) where they can download mp3 files of all tunes to be taught for study in advance of the workshop.
 In addition, we provide written transcriptions of all tunes to be taught, to be used for reference after learning the tune by ear.
-These will be available for free as a pdf file for downloading from the 2013 Workshop HFAA Members website beginning Tuesday, July 16.
+These will be available for free as a pdf file for downloading from the HFAA Members private website beginning on the Monday before the workshop starts.
 It will also be possible to download the file on wifi-equipped devices via the wifi network at Folklore Village during the workshop.
-Students who wish to receive a paper copy of the transcriptions at the workshop must request one on the registration form by June 20; a fee of $5 applies.
+Students who wish to receive a paper copy of the transcriptions at the workshop must request one on the registration form by the deadline specified on the form; a fee of $5 applies.